We built our company

 Pattern Library

-Cross-company knowledge library with strict anonymization.
+Cross-company pattern library with strict anonymization.
 New deployments start at 70%+ autonomy instead of zero.
-REST API, live.
-The real moat.

 04